kai-tub/usbip-wrapper/README.md

 ### Why should I look at this repository?

 Good question!
 This repository contains two helpful components:
-- The actual `usbip_wrapper` tool
+- The actual `usbip-wrapper` tool
 - A [NixOS](https://nixos.org/) module that provides a simple entry point to set up the USB/IP host/client on a NixOS system with a secure auto-mount procedure.
 If you are a NixOS user, check out the [NixOS Module section](#nixos-module)!

-The `usbip_wrapper` tool provides a more user- and scripting-friendly interface to the `usbip` program:
+The `usbip-wrapper` tool provides a more user- and scripting-friendly interface to the `usbip` program:
 - Supports remotely mounting multiple USB devices from the same manufacturer.
   - This is a limitation of the [binding tutorial from Arch Linux](https://wiki.archlinux.org/title/USB/IP#Tips_and_tricks)